Drug Development Pipeline

 Status

-A phase 1 study to test the safety and tolerability of SION-638 in healthy volunteers is currently underway.
+A Phase 1 study to test the safety and tolerability of SION-638 in healthy volunteers was completed.
 Future studies are planned to evaluate SION-638 in people with CF who have the F508del CFTR mutation.

 Sponsor